5 Summer DIY Activities for Kids (Water Play)

 Most likely your child’s summer break was filled with camps, sports, and time outside or with friends.
 No matter how much you had planned, chances are your child will still have enough time to engage in some water play before the cold hits.

 The theme of these DIY projects is water.
-These activities will not only keep your child busy, but provide opportunities for them to be challenged, use critical thinking skills, and try new things.
+These after school activities will not only keep your child busy, but provide opportunities for them to be challenged, use critical thinking skills, and try new things.

 Read on for some pretty cool ways you can add water play into your child’s day.

 To make the boat you will need an egg carton, a wooden skewer, ribbon or yarn, paper, tape and scissors.
 Use the bottom half of the egg carton and press the wooden skewer into the center to form the mast.
 Add tape if you need, to keep the wooden skewer stable.
 On the top of the wooden skewer, tie two pieces of ribbon.
 On either end of the egg carton poke a small hole and knot the ribbon through the hole to attach it to the boat and form a triangle shape.
 Cut a large paper triangle to form a sail and tape it to the wooden skewer.